yashjariwala/YaruisFrontEnd/README.md

 This is an E-commerce project which is divided in two parts FrontEnd and BackEnd.

-It has role based access mechanism I.E ROLE_USER and ROLE_ADMIN
+It has role based access mechanism i.e ROLE_USER and ROLE_ADMIN

 ROLE_USER is the user login and can do the basic shopping part